camerondway/Accessibility-According-to-those-with-Disabilities/index.md

 ## Accessibility According to those with Disabilities

-[This](https://axesslab.com/accessibility-according-to-pwd/) This all started with a tweet asking those on the internet who have disabilities what can be a struggle on the web.
+[This](https://axesslab.com/accessibility-according-to-pwd/) all started with a tweet asking those on the internet who have disabilities what can be a struggle on the web.

 ### Lack of captions